|

 meet every first Thursday of the month at a small diner near Watervliet, NY [I

 wish I could remember the name of the place].
-I found about this from Carl Fink,
+I now know it is a function of the

 a former driver in the region and a present - day owner of a vintage midget race